wuhang03/wuhang03.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hi there!
 My name is Hang Wu (吴杭), you can also call me by my English name Laurent.

-I am currently an incoming PhD student at University of California, Merced.
+I am currently an incoming PhD student at the University of California, Merced, conducting research under the guidance of Prof. [Yiwei Wang](https://wangywust.github.io/), with Prof. [Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/) as my senior advisor.
+Additionally, I work closely with Prof. [Yujun Cai](https://vanoracai.github.io/).
 My main research interests are in vision-language models and large multimodal models, with a focus on improving their performance and specific applications.
-During my undergraduate studies, I also worked on image processing tasks in the low-level vision field.
+I received my bachelor's degree from Tongji University, where I worked on image processing tasks in the low-level vision field during my undergraduate studies.

-During my undergraduate studies, I had the privilege of joining Ni's group at the School of Computer Science and Technology, Tongji University, as a research intern.
-Under Prof. [Zhangkai Ni](https://eezkni.github.io/)'s mentorship, I focused on research in the low-level vision field, primarily image processing and High Dynamic Range (HDR) reconstruction.
-Recently, I joined the UC Merced NLP Lab as a research intern, where I am working under the mentorship of Prof. [Yiwei Wang](https://wangywust.github.io/) on vision-language models.

 You can find my CV here: [Hang Wu's Curriculum Vitae](https://drive.google.com/file/d/1tjqro_JbiiftOFt2t6EiVHtf3ulZTjbL/view?usp=drive_link).
 If you are interested in my work, please feel free to drop me an email.

 # 🔥 News
+- *2025.05*: Two papers submitted to EMNLP 2025.
 - *2025.04*: Thrilled to accept Ph.D offer from UC Merced.
 Looking forward to working and living in CA!
-- *2025.03*: Join Vivo as an assistant NLP engineer!
+- *2025.03*: Join vivo as a Research Intern!
-- *2024.11*: One paper submitted to CVPR 2025!
+- *2024.11*: One paper submitted to CVPR 2025.
 <!-- - *2024.11*: &nbsp;🎉🎉 One paper submitted to CVPR 2025! -->

 # 📝 Publications